 2. The denunciation shall take effect 12 months after the date of receipt by the Secretary General of the notification of denunciation.

-3. Any State which is part of an organisation of regional economic integration which ceases to be part of that organisation shall also cease to be a Contracting party of the Agreement on the same date.
+3. Any State which is part of an organisation of regional economic integration which ceases to be part of that organisation shall also cease to be a Contracting party of the Agreement on the same date.]

 Article 31